JaehyeokLee-119/AMR-LDA_prompt_augmentation/README.md

 # AMR-LDA_prompt_augmentation

 ## Abstract
-This Repository is for experiments logical prompt augmentation with AMR-LDA.
-These codes generate logically equivalent sentences for each sentence in context and answer options from ReClor (and RULE) problems.
+This Repository is for experimenting logical prompt augmentation with AMR-LDA.
+The codes generates logically equivalent sentences for sentences in context and answer options of [ReClor](https://whyu.me/reclor/) (and [RULE](https://github.com/nii-cl/rule)) questions.

 ## Requirements
 1. make pretrained_models folder